ceberriosm/Data-Scrapping-Creating-data-from-digital-sources/README.md

-# Data Scrapping Creating data from digital sources
+# Data Scrapping: Creating data from digital sources

 I selected the Apple Music top 100 playlists from different countries because I was curious to explore the cultural variations in music preferences across regions.
 By comparing these playlists, I aimed to identify common trends in popular songs as well as uncover unique regional music tastes.
 I wanted to understand if there were any songs that consistently appeared across multiple playlists, indicating their widespread popularity regardless of geographical boundaries.
 Additionally, I was interested in observing any distinct patterns or genres that dominated specific countries’ playlists, which could provide insights into the local music scenes and cultural influences.